- Bedrooms: 4

 Out of school holidays we offer short breaks (minimum 3 nights) and discounts for four or fewer people.
 Please contact us for details.

-There is a large wood burner in the spacious sitting room/dining room, and plenty of books (adults and children's), local maps and guides, indoor and outdoor games and pastimes, plus a TV/video and DVD player with lots of family-friendly films, and radio/cassette/cd player.
+There is a large wood burner in the spacious sitting room/dining room, and plenty of books (adults and children's), local maps and guides, indoor and outdoor games and pastimes, plus a TV and DVD player with lots of family-friendly films, and radio/cassette/cd player.
 Basic Wi-Fi and landline phone.

-The garden is large and mainly laid to lawn, with ample space for parking at the front.
+The garden is large and mainly laid to grass, with ample space for parking at the front.
 It's very private and well enclosed, and good for both children and dogs with plenty of room to run around.
 Parents should take note that there is a lake close to the house, across the lane.
 For added safety the gate can be secured with a cycle lock.

 There's plenty of garden/beach furniture, a big barbecue, and a selection of bicycles for guests' use - handy for nipping up to the shop, and for exploring the local area..